okx-code/rankupbook/src/Core-Files/Config-Placeholders.md

 # Config Placeholders

 Where config placeholders can be used, all PlaceholderAPI placeholders can be used too.

-These placeholders will only work inside the context of Rankup!
-This means that if you use the in a message from another plugin, they won't register!
+These placeholders only work inside Rankup's messages!
+See the [list of Rankup's PAPI expansion](..Core-Files/PAPI-Placeholders.html#config-papi-placeholders) for external use!

 | Placeholder | Derived From | Description
 | ----------- | ----------- | -----------